kgen-protocol/platform-protocol-api-docs/docs/loyalty-rewards/rewardable-events.md

 # Rewardable Events

-Third-party clients communicate with Indigg to register and retrieve information about rewardable events, including their status and details.
-This involves utilizing various HTTP methods, such as PUT, GET, and DELETE, on the specified URLs within the rewards system.
+Game developers can utilize dedicated APIs to effortlessly register, update, and delete rewardable events in their games.
+These integrations offer precise control over the reward system, enabling developers to adapt and enhance the gaming experience, keeping players engaged and motivated through dynamic challenges and rewards.

 ## Register the event

-In the process of server-to-server integration, third-party game developers can register rewardable events on the Indigg platform.
-This registration is initiated by making a PUT request to the following endpoint:
+Game developers can manage rewardable events on the Indigg platform by using a PUT request at the designated endpoint to create or update events.
 ```text
 PUT - {{rewards_system_url}}/admin/rewardable-events
 ```